 1. Mercury business cards and financing options

-Mercury offers its IO Card to customers who meet deposit minimum requirements.
+Mercury offers its IO Card to eligible customers, with deposit levels determining repayment terms.

 Their underwriting approach is designed to provide credit solutions for newly-incorporated companies and those with limited credit history.